adavarski/jenkins-dev-environment/README.md

 ## Atlassian Bitbucket (to host some development projects/repos).

-Note: Set some secure passwords in .env and pg-init-scripts/init.sql if you don't want current.
+Note: Set some secure passwords in .env and pg-init-scripts/init.sql if you needed.

 ## Run development environment